 We encourage children and young people to take appropriate risks in play.
 Whether this is climbing a tree, participating in sports, woodland craft and fire play or using hand tools such as knives, hammers and nails, we believe that children and young people need the opportunity to risk assess a situation for themselves and make an informed decision whilst they are in a supervised environment.

 All sessions have general supervision during the advertised times.
 Staff will move between areas of the venue or open space; however it is impossible for continuous supervision to be guaranteed.
-Staff are not able to keep children at sessions or on site if they wish to leave .
-Sessions are open access.
+Staff are not able to keep children at sessions or on site if they wish to leave.
+All sessions are open access.

 Watford Borough Council and its commissioned activities operators shall not be liable for theft or loss of personal property on council grounds and provisions of service.
 Visitors or users are responsible for ensuring that their belongings are secured.
 Any valuable items bought to sessions, are bought at the risk of the owner.
 Vandalism to property maybe reported to the authorities so the necessary actions can be taken.

-Data is collected via registrations forms to assist with effective planning and understanding our users of the service.
+Data is collected via registration forms to assist with effective planning and understanding our users of the service.
 We are committed to ensuring that every child is respected and has equal access to our service.
-In addition we believe that all children and young people should be free to participate in and enjoy the services, which this section coordinates.
-To this end we and delivery organisations will not accept behaviour we consider to be racist, sexist or homophobic, whether directed at delivery staff or other service users, or bullying within our facilities, sessions or services.
+In addition we believe that all children and young people should be free to participate in and enjoy the services, which we coordinate.
+To this end we and delivery organisations will not accept behaviour we consider to be racist, sexist or homophobic, whether directed at delivery staff or other children and young people, or bullying within our facilities, sessions or services.